- You must supervise unregistered persons in the sale of spectacles and other optical appliances to people in restricted groups.

 - Patients have a right to take their prescriptions elsewhere.

 This Guidance does not change what you must do under the law.
+The sale and supply of spectacles must not be a condition for performing an eye examination or sight test.

-Unregistered persons must not sell prescription spectacles to children aged under 16 and patients who are registered as sight impaired or severely sight impaired, unless the sale is supervised by a registered practitioner116.
+Unregistered persons must not sell prescription spectacles to children aged under 16 and patients who are registered as sight impaired or severely sight impaired, unless the sale is supervised by a registered practitioner129.
 See sections on Supervising the sale and supply of spectacles and Working with colleagues.

 References

-116 Opticians Act 1989 s27(1)(b) [Accessed 19 Nov 2020]A319
+129 Opticians Act 1989 s27(1)(b) [Accessed 1 Nov 2023]A349

 All spectacles or other optical appliances should be sold and supplied by, or under the supervision of, an optometrist or dispensing optician, even if an unregistered person could legally complete the sale without supervision.
 You should decide what is in the best interests of the patient.